beginning of content

 How is metabolism measured?

 Many people are familiar with the term calorie.
 A calorie is another measurement of energy.
-One kilocalorie = 4.18 kilojoules.
+One calorie is 4.18 kilojoules.

 How does my metabolism work?

-Sometimes, your body has more energy than it needs.
-When this happens, your body will store the excess energy as fat.
+Sometimes, your body takes in more energy than it needs.
+When this happens, your body stores the excess energy as fat.

 What affects my metabolism?

-These factors together make up your basal metabolism.
-That is the amount of energy your body needs to survive, and includes basic body functions like:
+Together, these factors make up your basal metabolic rate (BMR).
+That is the minimum amount of energy your body needs to survive and maintain basic body functions such as:

 How does my health affect my metabolism?

 Health issues can affect your metabolism.
-Hyperthyroidism can increase your metabolism and cause sudden weight loss.
+For example, hyperthyroidism can increase your metabolism and cause sudden weight loss.
 Hypothyroidism can disrupt your metabolism and lead to weight gain and obesity.

-Your metabolism can also affect your health.
-It appears that people have different metabolic rates, which can influence their weight.
-Being overweight or underweight can, in turn, affect your health.
+Your metabolism can affect your health.
+People have different metabolic rates, which can influence their weight.
+Living with overweight or underweight conditions can, in turn, affect your health.

 Can I increase my metabolism?

-Everyone has a different metabolism.
-This is because your basal metabolic rate and physical activity varies.
+Everyone has a different metabolic rate.
+This is because everyone's basal metabolic rate (BMR) and level of physical activity varies.

-Many people try to boost their metabolism to burn more kilojoules and lose weight.
-There is little scientific evidence to show that any special foods or supplements can ‘boost’ your metabolism.
+You may be tempted to try to 'boost your metabolism' to burn more kilojoules and lose weight.
+There is little scientific evidence to show that any special foods or supplements can 'boost' your metabolism.

 Some ways to burn kilojoules include: